A preventive mammography or MRI scan of the breast

 Breast abnormalities at women occur regularly.
-We see often that these are innocent deviations but in some cases, these are malignant growth.
-Breast tumours only can be felt if they are 1 to 2 centimeters large and if they are not settled too deeply in the breast tissue.
+We often see that these are innocent deviations, but in some cases these are malignant growth.
+Breast tumours only can be felt if they are 1 to 2 centimetres large and if they are not settled too deeply in the breast tissue.
 Women who regularly examine themselves and over time know how their breasts feel, can sometimes detect tumours that are smaller.
 This is also the reason why self-examination is important.
-In addition, it is possible to choose a preventive breast examinations at Prescan.
+In addition, it is possible to choose a preventative breast examination at Prescan.

 We offer different possibilities for preventive breast examinations.
 Especially for the group of women under 50 years, who are not yet eligible for population screening programme, this preventive screening is suitable.

 This (ultrasound) breast examination at Prescan is not intended for women: